Skip to main content

 What was the heating law dispute about?

-Even though the government at the time under SPD chancellor Olaf Scholz softened the most controversial requirements in reaction to opposition and media attacks, the “heating law” remained a key point of contention in the 2025 election, with the conservative CDU/CSU alliance of newly elected chancellor Friedrich Merz promising to “abolish” the contentious part of the GEG, a pledge that was adopted in the coalition treaty with junior partner SPD.
+Even though the government at the time under SPD chancellor Olaf Scholz softened the most controversial requirements in reaction to opposition and media attacks, the “heating law” remained a key point of contention in the 2025 election, with the conservative CDU/CSU alliance of newly elected chancellor Friedrich Merz promising to “abolish” the contentious provision of the BEA, a pledge that was adopted in the coalition treaty with junior partner SPD.

 What did Merz's coalition agree on?